 EPA withdraw its proposal for the revision of ozone standards.

-26, 2014, the EPA Administrator announced that she is proposing
+26, 2014, the EPA Administrator announced that she was proposing

 an ozone human health (primary) standard in the range of 65 to

-70 ppb and will take comment on a standard as low as 60 ppb.
+70 ppb and would take comment on a standard as low as 60 ppb.

-For the welfare (secondary) ozone standard, she is proposing
+For the welfare (secondary) ozone standard, she proposed that

-health standard is set in the range of 65 to 70 ppb.
-The rationale
+health standard were set in the range of 65 to 70 ppb.
+The Administrator

 from ozone exposures of W126 values within the range of 13-17